bolide-fi/contracts/strategies/low_risk/README.md

 - E5 - contracrt hasn't enough for interest fee, please contact the administrator
 - E6 - token is already added
 - E7 - You can call updateAccumulatedRewardsPerShare one time for token

+### __/crosschain/CrosschainDepositor.sol__
+This contract is UUPS upgradeable, provides cross-chain token deposit.

+#### Error codes:
+- CD1 - Token should be added via addStargateToken()
+- CD2 - Token address should not be address(0)
+- CD3 - Token as been added already
+- CD4 - AccumulateDepositor should be added
+- CD5 - Some eth is required
+- CD6 - Deposit amout should be > 0
+- CD7 - Transaction gas fee is too small
+- CD8 - AccumulateDepositor has been added already

+### __/crosschain/AccumulatedDepositor.sol__
+This contract is UUPS upgradeable, provides cross-chain token accept and associates with Storage contract.

+#### Error codes:
+- AD1 - Storage contract has been added already
+- AD2 - Token should be added via addStargateToken()
+- AD3 - Token address should not be address(0)
+- AD4 - Token as been added already
+- AD5 - Only StargateRouter can call sgReceive() method

 ---
 ## Contracts Interaction architecture